Blog

 The Real Cost Comparison

 Cost is the only place a Tampermonkey script wins on paper.
-The script is free, the extension is not.
+The script is free, the extension isn't.

 The expected cost of a free DIY script across a year of active bidding tends to be far higher than a paid extension subscription.

-If you have been running a Tampermonkey freelancer bidding script and you are tired of breakage, install FreelancerAutoBid alongside it for a week.
+If you've been running a Tampermonkey freelancer bidding script and you're tired of breakage, install FreelancerAutoBid alongside it for a week.
 Run both, compare reliability, compare proposal quality, compare what shows up in your bid history.
 The decision usually makes itself.